 admin username.
 So, I think I have made my point here.

 Now, the streamline question is why do they keep on trying?
-One of the most leading and most prevailing reason is that “WordPress has no banning ground rule on any of the attacker”.
+One of the most leading and most prevailing reasons is that “WordPress has no banning ground rule on any of the attacker”.
 So, if you don’t do anything, they will not stop trying.

 This leads us to our next point.